 Keep an eye on gamers who stream on YouTube and Twitch, engage with Twitter circles and be active on forums such as HTML5GameDevs.com.
 Share your news and answer questions so that people will value what you're doing and will know that you're trustworthy.
 Remember to not be too pushy when it comes to telling everyone about your games — you're not a walking advertisement.

-Grow your fanbase by talking to them, sharing tips, offering discounts, giving away prizes in competitions, or just complaining at the weather or buggy browser you have to deal with.
+Grow your audience by talking to them, sharing tips, offering discounts, giving away prizes in competitions, or just complaining at the weather or buggy browser you have to deal with.
 Be generous, be yourself and be there for others, and you'll be treated with respect.

 Using game portals is mostly concerned with monetization, but if you're not planning to sell licenses to allow people to purchase your game and are intending to implement adverts or in-app purchases instead, promoting your game across free portals can be effective.

 Free portals offer traffic, but only the best ones are popular enough to generate revenues from advertisements on in-app purchases.
 On the other hand they are a perfect tool to make games visible to a broader audience if you have no budget and limited time.

 You can try and reach the press about your game, but bear in mind that they get a tonne of requests like this every single day, so be humble and patient if they don't answer right away, and be polite when talking to them.
 Be sure to check first if they are dealing with specific genres of games or platforms, so you don't send them something that is not relevant to them in the first place.
 If you're honest with your approach and your game is good, then you've got more of a chance of success.